michaelhernandezrala/wallaclone-backend/README.md

 # wallaclone-backend

-## Backend of register, login, recoverPassword and logout.
+## Backend of register, login, recoverPassword and logout